 - Real-time citation verification to prevent hallucinations

-Best for: Solo practitioners, small to mid-size firms, in-house counsel, and any lawyer wanting AI-assisted research with verified accuracy
+Best for: Solo practitioners, small to mid-size firms, in-house counsel, and any lawyer who wants AI-assisted research with verified accuracy

 Pros: